Updated on: August 23, 2024

 Short on time?
-Here’s the best free firewall program in 2024:
+Here’s the best firewall program in 2024:

-I tested hundreds of firewalls to find the top 5 best free programs in 2024.
-I cut through all the sub-par products and found a few firewalls that provide excellent network monitoring tools, extra security features, and a wide range of customization options.
+I tested dozens of firewalls to find the top 5 best free programs in 2024.
+I wanted to find ones that avoided all of these pitfalls.
+I cut through all the sub-par products and found a few firewalls that provide excellent inbound and outbound protection — all without causing network slowdown.
+They come with bonuses, too, like network monitoring tools, extra security features, and a wide range of customization options.

 Quick summary of the best free firewall programs in 2024:

-• 5.
-GlassWire — Simple free firewall for Android & Windows with great network monitoring tools.
+- 5. GlassWire — Free firewall for Android & Windows with good network monitoring tools.

 🥇1.
-Norton 360 — Best Overall Antivirus With A Great Smart Firewall
+Norton 360 — Best Overall Firewall (Paired With the Best Antivirus)

-Norton 360 is my favorite antivirus in 2024.
-It combines a top-of-the-line Smart Firewall that blocks more threats than Microsoft Defender’s firewall with an excellent antivirus that detects and removes all threats from your system.
-While Norton isn’t free, it has a 60-day money-back guarantee so you can try it out risk-free for 2 months.
+Norton 360 contains my favorite firewall in 2024.
+Its Smart Firewall is top-of-the-line, blocking more threats than Microsoft Defender and every other firewall I’ve tested.
+Norton also happens to come with an excellent antivirus that detects and removes all threats from your system.
+While Norton isn’t free, it has a 60-day money-back guarantee, so you can try it out risk-free for 2 months.

 Norton’s Smart Firewall protects against unauthorized connection attempts, port access, and other network intrusions.
 It’s simple to use and you can easily add or tweak firewall rules, block programs, and customize the firewall to your liking.
 During my tests, Norton successfully blocked 100% of network intrusions and other threats (even more than TinyWall did), and I found its network monitoring tools to be simple to use.